antonmaenpaa/user-based-content/README.md

 A simple application where u can create user, login and add, edit, delete your own blogposts.

-Created with React using vanilla javascript.
+Created with MongoDB, Express.js, React.js and Node.js.

+To use admin:
+email: admin
+password: 123

 ## Run these commands when cloning this project